3D printer adhesives you should try

 Adhesives is a must for almost everyone using a 3D Printer and it can certainly be a real pain in the b.. if you buy the wrong one.
-We put together a small list of different adhesion solutions and tapes.
+We put together a small list of different 3D Printer Adhesives for your bed, try one of these. and tapes.
 Enjoy!

 This stuff works as advertised.
 I was dubious at first, but figured it was worth a try.
 This has completely replaced Kapton tape and ABS slurry on our Replicator 2X.
 Properly applied, Wolfbite is not far from amazing.
 While the bed is hot for printing, parts stick fast to the glass plate.
 When the bed cools, parts break free with minimal force.
 Most parts have zero curl.
 Sometimes large, flat parts curl a tiny bit.